Aggregates/MI_HW2/TechnicalReport.md

 * High Level pseudocode of changes to standard algorithms
 * Two working agents with execute instructions (3 Marks)
 * Conduct comparison of agents and report and discuss their outcome

+# References #
+1. Nicola Pezzotti, *An Artificial Intelligence for the 2048 Game*, [http://diaryofatinker.blogspot.it/2014/03/an-artificial-intelligence-for-2048-game.html], Diary of a Tinker, 2014
+2. Lee Yiyuan, *2048 AI - The Intelligent Bot*, [https://codemyroad.wordpress.com/2014/05/14/2048-ai-the-intelligent-bot/],
+Code My Road, 2014
+3. Philip Rodgers & John Levine, *An Investigation into 2048 AI Strategies*, [http://kghost.de/cig_proc/aux/paper_106.pdf],
+University of Strathclyde, 2014
+4. Vasilis Vryniotis, *Using Artificial Intelligence to Solve The 2048 Game*, [http://blog.datumbox.com/using-artificial-intelligence-to-solve-the-2048-game-java-code/], DatumBox, 2014
+5. Various Contributors, *What is the optimal algorithm for the game 2048?*, [http://stackoverflow.com/questions/22342854/what-is-the-optimal-algorithm-for-the-game-2048], StackOverflow, 2015